particle-iot/docs/src/content/en/shared/firmware.md

 ### millis()

-Returns the number of milliseconds since the Spark Core began running the current program.
+Returns the number of milliseconds since the device began running the current program.
 This number will overflow (go back to zero), after approximately 49 days.

 `unsigned long time = millis();`